hiddentao/squel/README.md

 Full documentation (guide and API) at [http://squeljs.org/](http://squeljs.org/).

-**Note: Squel version 5 or newer is not supported on Node 0.10.
-Please use Squel 4.4.1 for Node 0.10.
+**Note: The latest Squel version only works on Node 0.12 or above.
+Please use Squel 4.4.1 for Node <0.12.
 The [old 4.x docs](http://hiddentao.github.io/squel/v4/index.html) are also still available.**

 ## Features